coren-frankel/coren-frankel/README.md

 - 🔭 seeking out and taking advantage of opportunities to contribute to open-source projects
 - 🆕 configuring & integrating HubSpot with existing technologies for various clients
 - 🧰 studying System Design & Architecture and DevOps best practices
-- 📖 teaching myself Rust
+- 📖 teaching myself Rust & Go
 - 🥨 hungry, probably

 #### ...I've been experimenting with new technologies & releases, like: